DanielRider/Zach-Bot/README.md

 ## What is ZachBot

 This will be a locally ran LLM finetuned on Zach's discord messages.
-That will then be able to respond to messages, periodically send a message, and respond to slash commands
+That will then be able to respond to messages, periodically send a message, and respond to slash commands.
+The purpose is to BUILD SLOP, and maybe learn something along the way.

 ## Structure